-Be sure to record the key number provided with the key number plate.
-Store the spare key and recorded key number in a safe location.

-To make a duplicate, take the spare key or the key number plate to your dealer.

-If you lose all keys and the key number plate, the ignition switch assembly will probably have to be removed by your dealer to determine the key number.
+This motorcycle has two ignition keys and a key tag with a key number and bar code.
+Store the spare key and the key tag in a safe location.
+To make a duplicate key, take the spare key and the key tag to your dealer or a locksmith.
+If you lose all keys and the key tag, the ignition switch assembly will probably have to be removed by your dealer to determine the key number.